Skip to content

 The Condition: During strong trending markets (especially parabolic moves), counter-trend signals may fire but price continues trending without reversal.

 Context: Markets can remain overbought or oversold longer than technical indicators suggest.
 Pentarch detects exhaustion patterns, but extraordinary trends (driven by strong narratives or momentum cascades) can persist beyond typical cycle lengths.
-Confirm with Omnideck regime strength and Volume Oracle exhaustion patterns.
+Confirm with OmniDeck regime strength and Volume Oracle exhaustion patterns.

 Recognizing Reduced Reliability Environments